joshl26/Outdoorsy/README.md

 </p>

 Outdoorsy is a full-stack website project where users can create and review campsites.
-In order to review or create a campsite, you must have an account.
+To review or create a campsite, you must have an account.

 This project has been created utilizing the technologies listed below.